 Following these consultations, the Neighbourhood Plan was revised to take account of comments received and issues raised.
-A further six-week consultation by Telford & Wrekin Council will take place following the Plan's submission under Regulation 15.
-The Plan, its evidence base and consultation responses, will then be presented by Telford & Wrekin Council for Independent Examination.
-The process will culminate in a local referendum on whether the plan should be made part of the Statutory Development Plan for the Borough of Telford and Wrekin.
+A further eight-week consultation by Telford & Wrekin Council took place following the Plan's submission under Regulation 15.
+The Plan, its evidence base and consultation responses, were then presented by Telford & Wrekin Council for Independent Examination.
+The process culminated in a local referendum on 11 November 2021 which agreed that the plan should be made part of the Statutory Development Plan for the Borough of Telford and Wrekin.